Train Your Trainers: How to Create a Facilitator’s Guide to Deliver Better Instructor-Led Training

 Preparing the trainer for the session

 To set your trainer up for success, you’ll want to make sure that they are prepared for the session.
 This will entail preparation sessions and even the occasional “train the trainer” class to ensure that facilitators are up-to-date on best practices.
 Whenever possible, it’s best to involve the trainer in session preparation as early as you can.
 This may even entail having the trainer help build the facilitator guide—who better than the facilitator to share insight on what should and shouldn’t be included in the guide?

-When preparing someone who is new to facilitating, try partnering them with an experienced trainer for a practice session to go over the material.
-You may even want to recruit someone who is not involved in the training process to share their feedback on a practice session, and adjust the facilitator guide accordingly.
+When preparing someone new to facilitating, try partnering them with an experienced trainer for a practice session to review the material.
+You may even want to recruit someone not involved in the training process to share their feedback on a practice session and adjust the facilitator guide accordingly.
 Above all, it’s good to get the facilitator in the practice of rehearsing the session ahead of time.
-You’ll want to ensure that any of their questions about the goals or strategies of the session are resolved well in advance of the actual training.
+You’ll want to ensure that any of their questions about the session’s goals or strategies are resolved well before the actual training.

 When selecting trainers for a session, you’ll want to consider a few qualities beyond their professional expertise.
 A great facilitator is someone who is naturally empathetic and patient with people in new situations.
 They should be adaptable and accommodating—willing to look beyond any preconceived notions about their learners’ abilities or performance during the training.
 In reality, these leadership characteristics are more important than the trainers’ subject knowledge.
 The trainer can always defer technical questions to another expert in the organization.